yehan2002/is/README.md

 ## Functions

-* IS.Equal - Fails if the provided values are not are deeply equal
+* Is.Equal - Fails if the provided values are not are deeply equal
-* IS.NotEqual - Fails if the provided values are  deeply equal
-* IS.NotNil - Fails if the provided value is nil
-* IS.Nil - Fails if the provided value is not nil
-* IS.Err - Fails if the error is not nil
-* IS.True - Fails if the provided value is not `true`
-* IS.False - Fails if the provided value is not `false`
-* IS.MustPanic - Fails if `recover()` returns nil
+* Is.Panic - Fails if `recover()` returns nil
-* IS.MustPanicCall - Calls the given function and fails if it does not panic
-* IS.MustPanicCallReflect - Calls the given function with the given args and fails if it does not panic
-* IS.Fail - Fails the test with the given message
+* Is.Fail - Fails the test with the given message

-## Color

-`Is` defaults to not using color unless the `COLOR_TEST` is set to `true`